 After activating our plugin, navigate to Password Protect WordPress >> Integrations under the admin dashboard.

-If the site key and secret key are input correctly, a reCAPTCHA icon will display at the right bottom corner of your website.
-Otherwise, nothing happens.
+If the site key and secret key are input correctly, you will see the reCAPTCHA icon display right below the password form.

 Unlock password form including reCAPTCHA

-If a user fails to validate the reCAPTCHA, he will see an error message asking him to try it later.
-As a result, he won’t be able to unlock the content even with the right password.
+If a user fails to validate the reCAPTCHA, he will see an error message asking him to try again later.
+As a result, he won’t be able to unlock the protected content even with the right password.